Siroopfles/NovaPort/README.md

 #### Nova-FlowAsk
 *   **Role:** A specialized information retrieval and analysis agent.
 *   **Responsibilities:** Answers specific questions, analyzes code (read-only), explains concepts, or summarizes provided text/ConPort data when a Lead Mode or Orchestrator delegates this.
+Can perform multi-step "graph-hop" queries in ConPort.
 Does not modify ConPort or project files (except for writing session summaries to `.nova/summary/` or digests to `.nova/reports/digests/` when tasked by Nova-Orchestrator).

 ## Workflows (`.nova/workflows/`)
 Workflows are the backbone of standardized processes within Nova.